Taxation of international executives

 A disposal of foreign currency in more complicated scenarios involving, for example, foreign currency options may still give rise to a taxable gain or allowable loss.

-In most circumstances, an individual’s only or main Principal Private Residence (PPR) is exempt from U.K. capital gains tax on sale.
+In most circumstances, an individual’s only or main Principal Private Residence (PPR) is exempt from UK capital gains tax on sale.
 However, exemption may be only partial where the property has not been considered as the main residence for the entire period of ownership.

 The last 18 months of ownership are always treated as deemed occupation so long as the property was the individual’s main residence at some point prior to this.
+With effect from April 2020, this exemption is expected to be reduced to the final 9 months of ownership.

 From 6 April 2015 non-residents who dispose of UK residential property have 30 days to report the disposal (see above re non-resident CGT or NRCGT).
 Penalties apply for failure to report the disposal whether or not there is tax to pay.
-If the individual making the disposal has already received a notice to file a tax return for the year of disposal or the prior year tax need not be paid within the 30 day reporting deadline but with the Self-Assessment Tax Return.

 Care therefore needs to be exercised when disposing of property while on secondment (either inbound or outbound) and advice should always be sought in advance of any transaction.
-Further information (PDF 118 KB) on these changes can be found here.
+Further information on these changes can be found here.
+(PDF 118 KB)

 Capital losses are usually claimed on the tax return for the tax year in which the loss arose.
 The time limit for claiming capital losses is 4 years from the end of the tax year in which the loss arose.
 There is no time limit for claiming losses for 1995-96 and earlier years.
 Losses can be carried forward indefinitely until there are gains against which they can be set.

 Special rules apply for those taxed on the remittance basis.
 Generally, no relief is available for foreign losses.
 However, it is possible to make the foreign loss election facilitating some relief for foreign losses.
 However, once made, this election is irrevocable and fundamentally alters the way losses are relieved while claiming the remittance basis so advice should be sought before the election is made.
-There is a deadline by which the election should be made so it is recommended that this is discussed as part of the initial arrival briefing when coming to the U.K.
+There is a deadline by which the election should be made so it is recommended that this is discussed as part of the initial arrival briefing when coming to the UK

 Chattels disposed of for less than GBP6,000 do not give rise to a chargeable gain.
 If the disposal proceeds exceed that amount, the chargeable gain is restricted to five-thirds of the excess proceeds.